davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ## Alternatives to R

-1. Python has become a de facto language for data science, it is much more versatile and has a much larger user base, so it is much easier to find help and resources.
-2  It is much easier to write good code in Python.
-3. any LLMs are implemented in Python, so if you want to use them, you need to use Python
-4. Even though Python is not as good as R for statistics, it is good enough for most use cases
-5. Python is quite fast,thanks to C and C++ libraries and more recently Rust.
-6. If you want to write tools for python or you are interested in HPC and machine learning in general, C++ is still king.
-7. Python and C++ compliment each other very well, so you can use Python for data manipulation and C++ for heavy lifting
+So with all of these issues that I mentioned earlier, what are the alternatives?
+Well, there is no perfect solution to this problem.
+The de facto language for data science is Python, but it has its own set of problems.
+It is much more versatile and has a much larger user base, so it is much easier to find help and resources.
+It is much easier to write good code in Python.
+Many LLMs are implemented in Python, so if you want to use them, you need to use Python.
+Even though Python is not as good as R for statistics, it is good enough for most use cases.
+Python is quite fast, thanks to C and C++ libraries and more recently Rust.
+If you want to write tools for Python or you are interested in HPC and machine learning in general, C++ is still king.
+Python and C++ compliment each other very well, so you can use Python for data manipulation and C++ for heavy lifting.

 ### Conclusion

-If you want to become a data scientist, there is very little reason to learn R.

-Learn Python first and if you need anything that Python can't do but R can, use LLMs like chatGPT to write the code for you.
-Once you go deeper than fiddling with spreadsheets and speed, memory usage, and type safety start to matter, you can learn C++.
+If you are planning to learn R, I would advise against it.
+There are not many reasons to learn R if you want to be a data scientist.
+Learn Python first and if you feel like you need to use a package from R that is not available in Python, you can use LLMs like chatGPT to write the code for you.
+Once you go deeper than fiddling with spreadsheets and databases and need true speed, low memory usage as well as good type safety, you can learn C++.
+The combination of Python and C++ is the best of both worlds and it is much better than R. C++ is a difficult language to learn but one you get over that hurdle and write some code in it, you will have much deeper understanding of how computers work and how to write good code.
+Python on the other hand is very easy and it will allow you to abstract these low level details and focus on the problem you are trying to solve.

 [1]: https://www.burns-stat.com/pages/Tutor/R_inferno.pdf
 [2]: https://www.hendrik-erz.de/post/a-rant